creativecolab/d4sd-components/README.md

 ```bash
 npm run storybook
 ```
-Will load the current library and show your components in "stories" on a locally hosted website that will eventually automatically open
+Will load the current library and show your components in "stories" on a locally hosted website that will eventually automatically open.

+Then run the following to prepare the component library for publishing

 ```bash
 npm run build